morph-eos/cpp-string-calculator-kata/README.md

 Credits to [Roy Osherove](http://osherove.com/tdd-kata-1) for the original idea.

-### Instructions:
+### Instructions for Running with C++ IDE:

+1. **Download Source Code:**
+   Download the source code from the repository using your preferred method.

+2. **Open with C++ IDE:**
-It should be enough to just download the source code with any C++ compatible IDE (Visual Studio Code, CodeBlocks, etc).
+   Open the downloaded source code folder with any C++ compatible IDE such as Visual Studio Code, Code::Blocks, etc.

+3. **Build and Run:**
+   Use the IDE's build and run commands to compile and execute the program.

+4. **Run Tests:**
+   There is a file with the Tests, it's in its folder, follow the IDE's instructions to run them for verification.